syazrul57/Data-Analysis_Dashboard/README.md

-Clients wants to create a Road Accident Dashboard for year 2021 and 2022 so that they can have insight on the below requirements-
+Clients wants to create a Road Accident Dashboard for year 2021 and 2022 so that they can have insight on the below requirements

+## Questions (KPIs)
 * Primary KPI - Total Casualties taken place after the accident
 * Primary KPI's - Total Casualties & percentage of total with respect to accident severity and maximum casualties by type of vehicle
 * Secondary KPI's - Total Casualties with respect to vehicle type